OutSystems/docs-support/src/enterprise/extensibility/extensibility.md

 If an external database is natively supported by OutSystems (SQL Server, SQL Azure, Oracle, MySQL, and DB2 iSeries), a developer can [create a connector](https://success.outsystems.com/Documentation/11/Extensibility_and_Integration/Integrate_with_an_External_Database) to integrate with it.
 Connectors enable teams to manipulate data in the visual editor.

 An on-premises database that isn't natively supported can be accessed, using [standard code](https://success.outsystems.com/Documentation/11/Extensibility_and_Integration/Extend_Logic_with_Your_Own_Code), with ODBC/JDBC drivers, or with native APIs.
 Developers can access big data repositories, such as CouchDB, MongoDB, or Hadoop, using their REST APIs.

+Take a look at how you can [build your first app using MongoDB as the back-end](https://www.youtube.com/watch?v=QSO4vIePxqs).

 By developing a custom connector, designers can extend the OutSystems platform to add native support for databases.
 Many such connectors have already been built by OutSystems users and shared, for your use, in OutSystems Forge.